 Tim says, “I am a new driver, and I have never been to that area before.
 If I drive, it will take 4 hours.”

-This seems like a regular conversation, but these friends just estimated how long it will take for each one of them to drive to the Technical Conference based on their past experience, their driving skills, and familiarity with the terrain.
+This seems like a regular conversation, but these friends just estimated how long it would take for each one of them to drive to the Technical Conference based on their experience, their driving skills, and familiarity with the terrain.

 The software project delivery schedule is driven by business needs.
 In order for the team to commit to the deadlines, it is important for the team to come together and provide a realistic estimate.

-Early on in the project, the requirement may not be well defined, the detailed development methodology may not be outlined, dependencies may not have been identified, etc. Still it is important to establish a high-level estimate so that the project can be planned accordingly.
+Early on in the project, the requirements may not be well defined, the detailed development methodology may not be outlined, dependencies may not have been identified, etc. Still, it is important to establish a high-level estimate so that the project can be planned accordingly.

-For example, if the high-level estimate is more than what team can achieve in a given duration, decisions can be made if an additional resource needs to be acquired, deadlines need to be extended etc.
+For example, if the high-level estimate is more than what the team can achieve in a given duration, decisions can be made if an additional resource needs to be acquired, deadlines need to be extended, etc.

-Thus, estimation is a very crucial step in software development life cycle.
+Thus, estimation is a very crucial step in the software development life cycle.

 Understanding Units of Estimation

-The units of estimation can be in hours, days or story points.
-Estimates in hours and days are easy to understand and relate to.
+The units of estimation can be in hours, days, or story points.
+Estimates of hours and days are easy to understand and relate to.
 The concept of story points is more abstract.

 Story points are used as a measure of complexity and unknowns associated with a task.
-Story point value is calculated according to a calculated baseline.
+The story point value is calculated according to a calculated baseline.
 This baseline is established by the team itself based on the velocity of the team in past projects.
-Higher the story point value, more effort is required to implement a particular task.
+The higher the story point value, the more effort is required to implement a particular task.

 As defined in Wikipedia: